 Best Time to Visit Chengdu

-- Avoid these major Chinese holidays when loads of locals are travelling and it can get very busy: Chinese New Year (late Jan/Feb), Labor Day (May 1–5), and National Day (Oct 1–7).
+Avoid these major Chinese holidays if possible, as it can get very busy: Chinese New Year (late Jan/Feb), Labor Day (May 1–5), and National Day (Oct 1–7).

 Where to Stay in Chengdu: Best Areas for First-Time Visitors